abirh2/NYC-Transit-Hub/docs/user-guide.md

 | Train bullet + arrow | Live train position with direction |
 | Click marker | View train details (destination, ETA, delay) |

+Train positions on the map are intelligently calculated based on their ETA to the next station.
+A train showing "16 min" will appear appropriately far from its destination, not at the station itself.
+The system accounts for different speeds (subway vs regional rail) and prevents overlapping markers when multiple trains are in the same area.

 #### Bus Mode

 - Select from 288+ NYC bus routes